Make A Playlist: Add a video to get started!

 Europe

 The Impressionists were like a tribe.
-The Post-impressionists went in different directions: Seurat with his dots, Cézanne with his slabs, Gauguin with his primitive Tahitian scenes, and Van Gogh with wild brush stokes, vivid colors, and an ability to make everything seethe with life.
+The Post-Impressionists went in different directions: Seurat with his dots, Cézanne with his slabs, Gauguin with his primitive Tahitian scenes, and Van Gogh with wild brush strokes, vivid colors, and an ability to make everything seethe with life.

 Complete Video Script